rtmigo/prefnotifiers_flutter/README.md

 - This code is asynchronous.
 We cannot use such code directly when building a widget
 - The `paramValue` does not reflect the parameter changes

-Instead, we suggest using the new `PrefItem` class for accessing the parameter:
+Instead, we suggest using the new `PrefNotifier` class for accessing the parameter:

 ``` dart
 final pref = PrefNotifier<int>("TheParameter");